RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>26</sup> If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will [my] Father honour.
 <sup>27</sup> Now is my soul troubled; and what shall I say?
 Father, save me from this hour: but for this cause came I unto this hour.
 <sup>28</sup> Father, glorify thy name.
 Then came there a voice from heaven, [saying], I have both glorified [it], and will glorify [it] again.
-<sup>29</sup> The people therefore, that stood by, and heard [it], said that it thundered : others said, An angel spake to him.
+<sup>29</sup> The people therefore, that stood by, and heard [it], said that it thundered: others said, An angel spake to him.
-<sup>30</sup> Jesus answered and said, This voice came not because of me, but for your sakes .
+<sup>30</sup> Jesus answered and said, This voice came not because of me, but for your sakes.
 <sup>31</sup> Now is the judgment of this world: now shall the prince of this world be cast out.
 <sup>32</sup> And I, if I be lifted up from the earth, will draw all [men] unto me.
 <sup>33</sup>  This he said, signifying what death he should die.
 <sup>34</sup> The people answered him, We have heard out of the law that Christ abideth for ever: and how sayest thou, The Son of man must be lifted up? who is this Son of man?
 <sup>35</sup> Then Jesus said unto them, Yet a little while is the light with you.
 Walk while ye have the light, lest darkness come upon you: for he that walketh in darkness knoweth not whither he goeth.
 <sup>36</sup> While ye have light, believe in the light, that ye may be the children of light.
 These things spake Jesus, and departed, and did hide himself from them.